Why You Need Epoxy Flooring For Your Cannabis or CBD Facility

 Typical substances found in grow rooms, such as fertilizers, fungicides, and other chemicals, can leach through the porous concrete floor slab into the soil and groundwater thereby contaminating the surrounding environment.
 This scenario is ideal for an epoxy flooring system.

 While warmth and moisture are ideal for cannabis growth, they also provide the ideal conditions for the promotion of bacteria and fungus.
-Additionally, the warm temperatures, from regular watering of plants, and high humidity common in grow rooms weaken the structural integrity of untreated concrete.
+Additionally, the warm temperatures, from regular watering of plants, and high humidity common in grow rooms weaken the structural integrity of untreated commercial concrete floors.

 Poor selection and compromised protection of concrete slabs can end up wreaking havoc with profits and yields over time.
 Few facilities can afford the inconvenience and expense of an otherwise unnecessary floor repair or replacement.